 The last well known way to increase muscle size is volume.
 Workout volume is a tried and true way to achieve hypertrophy in muscle tissue.
 According to one meta analysis, exercises with multiple sets achieved greater hypertrophy compared to just doing a single set of that particular exercise.

 This shouldn’t be much of a surprise: do more reps and you will experience more muscle growth.

 So what does the research say about time under tension?

-If hypertrophy is your main goal, then getting in the necessary volume is the most important training aspect you should be focusing on.
+If hypertrophy is your main goal, then getting in the necessary volume may be the most important training aspect you should be focusing on.
 Does this mean you should ditch time exercises with prolonged time under tension?
 Not necessarily.
 You do get a surge in lactate in the muscles during prolonged bouts of time under tension which helps to increase your growth hormone.
 Growth hormone is anabolic, and helps with your sleep quality which will help with your recovery.
-Growth hormone helps to burn body fat too.
+Growth hormone helps to burn body fat as well.

 So there you have it- if you want to increase muscle size than focus on getting more volume.